shanmukh-pilla/ddf-portfolio-shanmukh-pilla/exercise-2-arduino-alarm-clock/README.md

 <br>

 ## Observations
-During testing, the LCD successfully displayed the detected address of the module and later displayed text output correctly on the screen.
+During testing, the LCD successfully displayed text output correctly on the screen.
 This demonstrated how the Arduino communicates with the LCD using I2C communication.

 It was observed that the LCD can display information clearly while using only minimal wiring connections through the I2C interface.